dh256git/project27/src/support/pricing.md

 {% endcapture %}

 {% capture tab2-content %}
+## Membership plans

+Similar to our pay-as-you-go support sessions, membership pricing varies slightly between personal, professional, and business members.

-## Community membership
+### Personal membership

+A personal membership is exclusive to the individual who subscribed.
 Our subscription model is a great choice for those who know exactly what skills they want to develop.
 Annual subscriptions help you save, if you plan to become a certified fellow within 18 months of joining our community, whereas monthly payments help with breaking up the costs of personal growth.
-Similar to our pay-as-you-go support sessions, membership pricing varies slightly between personal and professional subscribers.

-### Personal membership

-A personal membership is exclusive to the individual who subscribed.
-Subscription costs are:

 * paid monthly: £179.99 a month,
 * paid yearly: £1799.90 a year (£149.99 per month),